han-ziqi/MARL-RO/README.md

 ## About this Project

+During the multi-agent Reinforcement Learning Process, it might be affected by a pathology called relative overgeneralization (RO).
+In joint action space, when sub-optimal Nash equilibrium are more preferred than optimal Nash equilibrium, the pathology of RO may occur.

 This project used PyMARL framework to setup environment **Matrix Game** and **Predator Prey**, allows multi-agent play games in these environments, to demonstrate the patholog.

+In the experiments, I demonstrated that the two algorithms, VDN and QMIX, were indeed affected by RO.
+I then made modifications to the two algorithms within this project.
+Finally relieved the RO pathology.

 Here is a structure diagram for better understanding PyMARL